 Remember when you set up your media library in the How to Name Movies section?
 Here’s where that choice is going to come into play.

 Under the Content Scanning Options header, the first option is whether or not Movies are in a separate folder that matches the movie title.
 If your files are all in the same folder, leave this unchecked.
 If, instead, you have your movies in separate folders, make sure this option is checked.

 The second option to Scan recursively is one I always check.
 This will force Kodi to look in any sub-folders for new files.

 Depending on what scraper you use, there may be additional options listed under the Settings button at the bottom.
-These options determine whether or not Kodi will keep the original title, enable fanart, trailers, or where to get ratings from.
+These options determine whether or not Kodi will keep the original title, enable fanart, and trailers, or where get ratings from.
 Click OK when you’ve made any changes.

 The final step is for Kodi to start scanning your new folder share and adding the videos to the library.

 Thankfully, Kodi will let you move on to do other things while the scanning process does its thing.
 The only status bar you’ll see is in the very upper right-hand portion of the screen.
 Be warned: If you’ve got a rather large library, this process could take a long time.
 Once it’s done….

 Your individual titles will have a full-color background image, poster art, and some basic information such as the resolution for each video, depending on what options you’ve chosen and what Kodi skin you’re using.

 Back on the main Kodi home window, you’ll see thumbnail views of the last five movies you’ve added to your library above the center menu ribbon.
 In theory, if you’re consistently adding videos to your library these will be the files you’ll want to watch first.